 Cut the green tops crosswise into 1/4 inch slices.

-When ready to cook, place the sesame oil in a wok or large skillet over high heat.
-Add the ginger, and as the oil continues to heat, it will foam slightly.
+When ready to cook place the sesame oil in a wok or large skillet over high heat.

 Add the pork and the white part of the green onions and cook until the pork begins to brown.
 Stir frequently.

-Add the green tops of the green onions.
+Add the peas and the green tops of the green onions.
 Stir well.

-Add the beaten egg and toss until the egg is cooked through.
-Serve.
+Add the beaten eggs and toss until the egg is cooked through.

 |% Daily Value|